Easy recipes from around the World, including Great British classics, dinners and snacks

 How to make peppercorn sauce

-Heat the butter in a frying pan and add the shallots.
-Cook whilst stirring over medium heat until soft but not coloured.
+Melt the butter in a frying pan, add the shallots, and cook over medium heat, stirring occasionally, until they're soft but not browned.

 Shallots and butter in a frying pan.